 The Microsoft ADFS Proxy StyleBook in Citrix Application Delivery Management (ADM) allows you to configure an ADFS proxy server on a Citrix ADC instance.

-The following image shows the deployment of a Citrix ADC instance as an ADFS proxy server in the enterprise DMZ.
+The following image illustrates the deployment of a Citrix ADC instance as an ADFS proxy server in the enterprise DMZ.

 Benefits of using Citrix ADC as ADFS proxy